dovecot/documentation/source/configuration_manual/dict/index.rst

 Dovecot Dictionaries
 ====================

 Dovecot's lib-dict can be used to access simple key-value databases.
-This is used by, for example, :ref:`authentication-dict`, :ref:`lastlogin_plugin`, and :ref:`imap_metadata`.
+This is used by, for example,
+:ref:`lastlogin_plugin`, and :ref:`imap_metadata`.
 The dictionaries can be accessed either directly by the mail processes or they can be accessed via :ref:`dict-proxy_process` processes.